-Parameter Description Redundant Power Supply Displays the RPS' that may be in use.
-Status A read only field denoting the current status of the internal power supply.
-Power suggest the mechanism is functioning correctly while Not Exist will show mechanism is not functioning correctly.
-Output Voltage A read only field denoting the current status of the external power supply.
-Normal will suggest the mechanism is functioning correctly while Fail will show the mechanism is not functioning correctly.
-Fan1 A read only field denoting if the Switch's #1 fan is functioning properly.
-Fan2 A read only field denoting if the Switch's #2 fan is functioning properly.
-System FAN A read only field describing the operating status of other system fans in use on the Switch.
+Parameter Description ID The Box ID of the Switch in the switch stack.
+Internal Power A read-only field denoting the current status of the internal power supply.
+Active will suggest the mechanism is functioning correctly while Fail will show the mechanism is not functioning correctly.
+External Power A read-only field denoting the current status of the external power supply.
+Active will suggest the mechanism is functioning correctly while Fail will show the mechanism is not functioning correctly.
+Side Fan A read-only field denoting if the side fan of the Switch is functioning properly.
+Back Fan A read-only field denoting if the back fan of the Switch is functioning properly.